itsjeremyhsieh/CS5242-Project/README.md

-# NUS CS5242 Final Project
+# NUS CS5242 Group 5 Final Project
 ## Detection and Classification of Characters in Cosplay Field

 ### Group members